Paul Muni: Personal life

 In his private life, Muni was considered to be very shy and was uncomfortable with being recognized in public.
 He enjoyed reading and taking walks with his wife in secluded sections of Central Park.

 Muni campaigned for the re-election of President Herbert Hoover in 1932.

 After retiring from acting, he lived in California.
 In his den, which he called his "Shangri-La", he spent time reading books and listening to the radio.

-Death

 Muni died of a heart disorder in Montecito, California in 1967 at the age of 71.
 He is interred at the Hollywood Forever Cemetery in Hollywood.

 Legacy and honors

 Muni had four official Academy Award nominations for Best Actor, winning for The Story of Louis Pasteur (1936) and receiving official nominations for I Am a Fugitive from a Chain Gang (1932), The Life of Emile Zola (1937) and The Last Angry Man (1959).
 His nomination for the film The Valiant (1929) is unofficial because at the 2nd Academy Awards, acting nominees were not announced, only the winners' names.
 Muni's performance in Black Fury was not nominated for an Oscar.
 (Note that the Academy's website includes both "The Valiant" and "Black Fury" among Muni's nominated performances.)